image via: pixabay.com

 If water comes out when you pull the toilet out, don’t panic.
 It’s difficult to remove all the water from the toilet bowl and water spillage can happen.

-Keep a mop and bucket handy and use them to absorb as much as the water as possible.
+Keep a mop and bucket handy and use them to absorb as much of the water as possible.
 You can also use a sponge or towel to absorb spillage water.

 Rinse the area with warm water and sanitize it with diluted bleach.
 Open a window for ventilation as you let the area dry.